Start With You

 "25 Years Increasing the World's Emotional Intelligence" text on blue background.

-Start With You: Discover Your Key Strengths to Create the Future
+Discover Your Key Strengths to Create the Future